 Band Land: The second half of the Beethoven level.

 The scene where Beethoven plays a piano and a giant cat (likely because you're shrunk in this scene), tries to eat you.
-Doesn't qualify yet. just watching from there, the piano levitates, Beethoven briefly turns into a blonde version of himself wearing piano style clothing, violins fly out of the piano, the cat gets more purple in tone (as well as bigger), grow horns, breathes fire musical notes attack you, you have to walk on a hovering piano key walkway and Beethoven's coat catches on fire.
+Doesn't qualify yet.
+Just watching from there, the piano levitates, Beethoven briefly turns into a blonde version of himself wearing piano style clothing, violins fly out of the piano, the cat gets more purple in tone (as well as bigger), grows horns and breathes fire, musical notes attack you, you have to walk on a hovering piano key walkway and Beethoven's coat catches on fire.
 Definitely qualifies!

 Dirty Kid: In the Eden level, the Cherubs—who look no older than kindergartners—seem a little too interested in climbing around on Dirk, tickling him, and holding him down and spanking him.

 Disguised in Drag: Though unintentionally, Tweedledee and Tweedledum dress Dirk up as Alice in Level 3.

 Disney Acid Sequence: While Stage 3 was trippy enough to begin with, it completely spirals into chaos following the appearance of the Jabberwock.
 Stage 5 starts normally enough, but Beethoven's "creative gust" quickly turns it into one of these.